Kharkiv State Academy of Culture

-Kharkiv State Academy of Culture (Харківська державна академія культури) is a Ukrainian State Academy in Kharkiv.
+Kharkiv State Academy of Culture (Харківська державна академія культури) is a former Ukrainian State Academy in Kharkiv.

 History

 The academy was created on September 10, 1929 as the Institute of Political Education out of the Kharkiv Institute of National Education (1921-1933) which was a temporary school in place of University of Kharkiv.
 In a year the school was renamed into the Kharkiv Institute of Political Education and next year - the All-Ukrainian Institute of Communist Education.

 During that time the institute had seven departments: librarian, book marketing, scholar, museum, tourist, atheistic, and mass-agitation.

 In July 1935 the institute was transformed into the Ukrainian Library Institute that included just two librarian departments.
 In 1939 the school was renamed into the Ukrainian State Library Institute.

 During World War II the institute folded and once again became department of the University of Kharkiv which was evacuated to Kyzylorda in the Kazakh SSR.
 After the war it was once again reestablished in June 1947 back in Kharkiv as the State Library Institute.
 In 1950 there was opened a department of cultural education.

 Finally in 1964 the institute was transformed into the Kharkiv State Institute of Culture.

 In 1979, during the celebration of the 50th anniversary of the institute, the Government awarded the KhDIK a Diploma of the Presidium of the Verkhovna Rada of Ukraine.

 After the fall of the Soviet Union many other departments were opened in the institute such as legal studies, musical folk art, culturology, choreography, foreign students relations and others.
 On June 8, 1998 the institute was renamed into the Kharkiv State Academy of Culture.